 Apart from good posture, it is also very important to keep a number of other details in mind to prevent RSI.

 - When working on your laptop, regularly interrupt your work for several minutes (at least once per hour).
 Research has shown that distributing DSE work over the day – where each hour of DSE work should contain at least five minutes (preferably ten) doing other activities – causes less unease and physical fatigue.
 At the UT, you can use the RSI prevention software Workrave as a tool to regularly take a break from your DSE work.

-- Tension/stress as a result of a heavy workload also influences the muscle tone; reducing tension and stress therefore has a positive effect on the muscle tone.
+- Tension/stress as a result of a heavy workload also influences muscle tone; reducing tension and stress, therefore, has a positive effect on muscle tone.
 Moreover, severely increased and long-lasting strains are prevented.

 - Do not work in the exact same posture for long periods of time.
 Make sure to move your neck sufficiently and stretch your arms and legs at regular intervals.